1cbyc/youtube_downloader/README.md

 ## Notes

-- Downloaded videos are saved in the `downloads` folder
+- Downloaded videos are saved in the `downloads/kids` folder
 - The application runs on port 5000 by default
 - Make sure you have enough disk space for downloaded videos